spotinst/help/src/docs/ocean/getting-started/aks/README.md

 Prerequisites:

-* The Spot admission controller is a deployment with two pods.
-You must define a PEM certificate as part of CA (Certificate Authority) bundle in the manifest yaml.
 * Ensure you have OpenSSL installed in your environment or use [Azure Cloud Shell](https://portal.azure.com/).
 * Your current k8s context must be the context of your cluster.